 It is even possible that independently evolving robot-creatures, or a regime of linked computers and robots, would turn on and try to eliminate their human forebears, as many science fiction writers have imagined over the past decades.
 In the series of “Matrix” movies (starting in 1999), humans unknowingly subsist in techno-cocoons built by a ruling network of Machines.
 There, human bodies provide “bioelectric” power to The Machines, while human minds are aware only of “The Matrix,” which is a shared simulation of the world.

-The Design of Growing Direction says – An attempt by networked robots and computers to dominate the world would actually be consistent with the process of Continuing Creation; but it may not be a path of Continuing Creation preferred by human beings!
+The Path of Nature’s Continuing Creation says – An attempt by networked robots and computers to dominate the world would actually be consistent with the processes of Continuing Creation; but it may not be a path of Continuing Creation preferred by human beings!
 In other Essays (including Leading a Moral Life, The Purpose of Life, and Suffering & Evil in Continuing Creation) we explain that humans must attempt to simultaneously advance all three sides of our Moral Triangle — People, Earth, and Continuing Creation.

 The Growing, Organizing, Direction may well lead to an End Point – call it the Whole of All Wholes; the Sum of All Sums, the Interconnection of all Interconnections — what paleontologist, Catholic Priest, and theologian Teilhard de Chardin called The Omega Point in his book, The Phenomenon of Man.

 In de Chardin’s Process Theology, God Himself is the Omega Point, and the Omega Point is by definition supreme good.
 However, in this theology evil still exists in the world today because God — the Omega Point – is not yet fully evolved, has not yet fully emerged, is not yet fully self-created.

-However, the Book of Continuing Creation warns that we humans must work to ensure that the real-life “End Point” or “Omega Point” of Continuing Creation doesn’t itself turn out to be some rigid dictatorship of the machines that is hostile toward the humanness of human beings.
+However, the Path of Nature’s Continuing Creation warns that we humans must work to ensure that the real-life “End Point” or “Omega Point” of Continuing Creation doesn’t itself turn out to be some rigid dictatorship of the machines that is hostile toward the humanness of human beings.